emacs-mirror/emacs/mps/manual/source/glossary/f.rst

             free list.

-        The first fit mechanism provides a class of first fit :term:`allocation policies <allocation policy>`, depending on
-        the order in which the free list is stored.
-        :term:`Address-ordered first fit` stores the list in order of (usually increasing) address. :term:`LIFO-ordered first fit`
+        The first fit mechanism provides a class of first fit :term:`allocation policies`, depending on the order in which the free list is stored. :term:`Address-ordered first fit` stores the list in order of (usually increasing) address.
-        puts blocks on the front of the free list when they are :term:`freed <free (1)>`. :term:`FIFO-ordered first fit` puts blocks on the end of the free list when they are :term:`freed
+        :term:`LIFO-ordered first fit` puts blocks on the front of the free list when they are :term:`freed (1)`. :term:`FIFO-ordered first fit` puts blocks on the end of the free list when they are :term:`freed (1)`.
-        <free (1)>`.

         .. seealso:: :term:`address-ordered first fit`, :term:`LIFO-ordered first fit`, :term:`FIFO-ordered first fit`, :term:`sequential fit`, :term:`next fit`, :term:`best fit`, :term:`worst fit`.